1998 WW31

 ' is a non-resonant trans-Neptunian object and binary system from the Kuiper belt located in the outermost region of the Solar System, approximately 148 km in diameter.
 It was first observed on 18 November 1998, by American astronomer Marc Buie and Robert Millis at the Kitt Peak National Observatory in Arizona, United States.
 In December 2000, a minor-planet moon, designated S/2000 1 with a diameter of 123 km, was discovered in its orbit.
-After Charon in 1978, it was the first of nearly 100 satellites since discovered in the outer Solar System.
+After Charon in 1978, it was the first of many satellites since discovered in the outer Solar System.

 Orbit and classification

 Located beyond the orbit of Neptune, is a non-resonant classical Kuiper belt object (cubewano) of the so-called hot population, which have higher inclinations than those of the cold population.
 It orbits the Sun at a distance of 40.4–48.5 AU once every 297 years (108,345 days; semi-major axis of 44.48 AU).
 Its orbit has an eccentricity of 0.09 and an inclination of 7° with respect to the ecliptic.
 The body's observation arc begins at Kitt Peak with its first observation on 18 November 1998.